 The GHA ambulance service operates a zero-tolerance policy towards abuse against its personnel.
 Please respect the ambulance crew in what may be a traumatic situation.

 Please understand that when an ambulance is driving at slow speed with its sirens on, it may be that a patient has a neck or spinal injury that requires smooth and careful driving.
 If an ambulance is approaching from the rear, please slow down and indicate.
 DO NOT stop abruptly.

 Please use the medical emergency services with respect and care so that our service may always be immediate when called.

-How to recognize a medical emergency.
+How to recognise a medical emergency

 The following are warning signs of a medical emergency:

 Fainting or loss of consciousness

 Feeling of committing suicide or murder

 Sudden injury due to a motor vehicle accident, burns or smoke inhalation,near drowning, serious wound, etc.